Japanese noodle - Udon, Soba, Ramen

-Noodle is eaten as light meal.
-So we can easily find noodle restaurant.
+Noodle is eaten as light meal, and we can easily find noodle restaurant.

-Additionally, for busy people there are many snack bar of noodle in the center of the cities or near the railway stations.
+Additionally, there are many stand-up-eating shops of noodle in the center of the cities or near the railway stations.

 Needless to say, you must eat any Japanese noodle with chopsticks.